-You usually define attributes in your EOModel with the EOModeler application, which is documented in WebObjects Tools and Techniques.
+You usually define attributes in your EOModel with the EOModeler application, which is documented in Enterprise Objects Framework Tools and Techniques.
 Your code probably won't need to programmatically interact with EOAttribute unless you're working at the adaptor level.
-See "Creating Attributes" for information on creating your own attribute objects.
+See "Creating Attributes" (page 105) for information on creating your own attribute objects.

-Fore detailed discussion of using attribute objects to map database data types to JavaObjective-C objects, see "Mapping Attributes."
-EOAttributes can also alter the way values are selected, inserted, and updated in the database by defining special format strings; see "SQL Statement Formats" for more information.
+Fore detailed discussion of using attribute objects to map database data types to Objective-C objects, see "Mapping from Database to Objects" (page 108) and "Working with Custom Data Types" (page 109).
+EOAttributes can also alter the way values are selected, inserted, and updated in the database by defining special format strings; see "SQL Statement Formats" (page 111) for more information.